Maa1604/SwinVED-SCST/README.md

 ### 2. Vocabulary Creation

-Use the provided script to generate the vocabulary file:
+Use the provided script inside the folder `MIMIC-CXR-VQA` to generate the vocabulary file:

 ```bash
 python createvocab.py